-A new Alzheimer’s risk gene was discovered last year, and 11 new genes have been potentially linked to late-onset form of the disease.
-Congress passed a Food and Drug Administration Bill to help millions of individuals with chronic conditions, including Alzheimer’s disease.
-The bill includes language that strengthens the pathway by which much needed treatments are developed for those who need it most.
+While there is still no cure for Alzheimer’s disease, many new milestones continue to be reached.
+A new Alzheimer’s risk gene was recently discovered, and 11 new genes have been potentially linked to late-onset form of the disease.
 Several promising therapies are under investigation in large clinical trials.
 A brain mapping initiative — Brain Research through Advancing Innovative Neurotechnologies (BRAIN) — has been launched to help provide much-needed scientific knowledge.

-Just this month, 10 drug companies joined the National Institutes of Health in a five-year collaboration effort to share scientists, tissues, and blood samples, and data to decipher the biology behind Alzheimer’s and other diseases.
+10 pharmaceutical companies have entered into a collaboration effort to share scientists, tissues, and blood samples, and data to decipher the biology behind Alzheimer’s and other diseases.
 These and other efforts seem to indicate we are on our way to just the kind of help we’ve been waiting for.

 The good news is that our knowledge is growing.
 New non-invasive imaging technologies are revealing the workings of the brain.
 Alzheimer's is now in the national spotlight.
 We're hoping to see new approaches to treatment within the next five years.

 For all of us who have seen Alzheimer's up close and personal, they can't arrive soon enough.